 Recently Ontario, Canada banned lawn and garden pesticides for home use.
 There is a similar ban in Quebec.
 As more comes to light about the dangers of pesticides, the more people are realizing that they just don’t have a place in our world.

 Tip: Using toxic pesticides upsets your garden’s natural balance, harming beneficial insects as well as pests.
-At Planet Natural, all of our natural pest control products are safe for you, your family and the environment.
+At Planet Natural, all of our natural garden pest solutions are safe for you, your family and the environment.
 And they’re effective.

 Secondary Pest Problems

 Pesticides do not discriminate; they kill all insects in their path.
 This means the beneficial insects, such as the ones that prey on harmful insects, are killed right along with the ones you aim to get rid of.
 Pollinators also fall victim to pesticides.

 When every original insect is gone, the habitat is wide open for infiltration by other insects.
 This new, blank-slate habitat has no predators so the secondary insect population explodes and you wind up with a bigger insect issue than in the first place.
 Now you need more and stronger pesticides.